-Bill C-21 amends the Criminal Code (the Code), the Firearms Act, the Nuclear Safety and Control Act and the Immigration and Refugee Protection Act.2 It also makes consequential amendments to An Act to Amend certain Acts and Regulations in relation to firearms and the Immigration and Refugee Protection Regulations.3
+Bill C-21 amends the Criminal Code (the Code),2 the Firearms Act,3 the Nuclear Safety and Control Act (NSCA)4 and the Immigration and Refugee Protection Act (IRPA).5 It also makes consequential amendments to An Act to Amend certain Acts and Regulations in relation to firearms 6 and the Immigration and Refugee Protection Regulations.7

-1.1 CANADIAN FIREARMS FRAMEWORK4
+1.1 CANADIAN FIREARMS FRAMEWORK8

 In 1995, Parliament passed the Firearms Act, most of which came into force in December 1998.
 The Firearms Act and its accompanying regulations govern the possession, transportation, transfer and storage of firearms.
-The Firearms Act is also a complement to Part III of the Code ("Firearms and Other Weapons"), which lists and defines the classes of firearms and contains firearms offences related to unlawful use, possession and trafficking of firearms, among others.
+The Firearms Act is also a complement to Part III of the Code, "Firearms and other Weapons," which lists and defines the categories of firearms and contains firearms offences related to unlawful possession or misuse.